logo

 9. Include small illustrations and doodles

-A great method for how to take notes from a textbook effectively is to try and interpret them in a way that is completely unique to you; by turning snippets of text into small illustrations and doodles.
+Another great method for how to take notes from a textbook effectively is to try and interpret them in a way that is completely unique to you; by turning snippets of text into small illustrations and doodles.

-Those who enjoy illustrations and diagrams should consider including them in their note-taking.
+With that being said, those who enjoy illustrations and diagrams should consider including them in their note-taking.
 After all, they can have several added benefits:

 • Improved memory retention – Using a combination of note-taking techniques can help you to better understand information.
 Illustrations in particular can really help you to memorise complex processes that you may not have remembered as well if presented in a written format.

 • Highlights key details– Just how colour-coding your work can help highlight important details, so too can illustrations.
-Illustrations are a really visually-stimulating presentation format, and your eyes will naturally be drawn to them when reviewing notes.
+Illustrations are a really visually stimulating presentation format, and your eyes will naturally be drawn to them when reviewing notes.

 10. Condense, condense, condense!